LaughingHyena279/BoxOfRockets/README.md

 Select one of the following mods:
 - WarpDrive - Adds a simple warp drive, highly suggested if not using KSP Interstellar Extended, as there are many very far away planets and stars.
 - KSP Interstellar Extended - Very detailed, and complex mod that adds FTL travel.
+- Blueshift - A middle ground between WarpDrive and KSPIE, it adds more balanced FTL travel that requires you to mine asteriods for fuel to power FTL travel.

 ## Optional Mods
 The following mods are optional, and can either be left disabled, or you can enable them as you wish: